dolittle/Bifrost/Documentation/Articles/overview.md

 ## History

-The project got started in late 2008 with the first public commits going out to Codeplex in early 2009.
+The project got started by [Einar Ingebrigtsen](https://github.com/einari) in late 2008 with the first public commits going out to Codeplex in early 2009.
 Source control History between 2009 and 2012 still sits [there](http://bifrost.codeplex.com).
 In 2012 it was moved to [GitHub](https://github.com/dolittle/bifrost).
 From the beginning the project evolved through the needs we saw when consulting for different companies.
 Amongst these were [Komplett](https://www.komplett.no).
 A presentation @ NDC 2011 showcases the work that was done, you can find it [here](https://vimeo.com/45594255).